Understanding food assistance

 Agriculture is an effective tool in poverty reduction

-In many developing countries, particularly in Africa and Asia, small-scale farmers produce 80 % of the food consumed.
+In many developing countries, particularly those in Africa and Asia, small-scale farmers produce 80% of the food consumed.
 The majority of these farmers are women.
-If women can grow enough sustainable crops to feed families and sell surplus they can in turn afford to educate their children.
+If these women can grow enough sustainable crops to sell a surplus after feeding their families, they can afford to educate their children.

 Sustainable agriculture has a positive effect on the peace and security of families, communities and villages in the developing world.
 It is one of the most effective investments in reducing poverty and improving food security in a country.
-This includes support to:
+Sustainable agriculture investments include those that:

-- encourage effective governance particularly including women in tenure of their own land
+- encourage effective governance, particularly by including women in tenure of their own land

-- train small rural farmers to increase their agricultural production
+- train rural small-scale farmers to increase their agricultural production

-- increase resilience to help small-scale farms withstand shocks and reduce risk
+- increase resilience to help smallholder farms withstand shocks and reduce risk

 - design better processes to provide stable local sources of nutritious food